 How many of these incidents could have been prevented?
 Or could the severity of impact have been reduced?

-It is thus critical for employers to have a robust health and safety risk management strategy in place, even if you trust your employees’ abilities or perceive the work environment to be low in risk.
+It is critical for employers to have a robust health and safety risk management strategy in place to reduce the amount of workplace fatalities and injuries.
+Even if you trust your employees’ abilities or perceive the work environment to be low in risk, building a risk management framework is still essential.

 In this article, we will walk you through everything you need to know about health and safety risk management strategies, from its definition to a framework that applies this risk assessment template to manage health and safety risks in the workplace.